The Minimum Hours Scramble

 Whatever the outcome of your current semester, extract lessons for the future.
 If you successfully managed your hours, identify what strategies worked.
 If you scrambled or fell short, analyze what went wrong and how you would approach it differently.

 Time management under competing demands remains relevant throughout your career.
 Public health professionals juggle multiple projects with deadlines, reporting requirements, and obligations that exceed available time.

-The skills you build managing practicum hours transfer directly to professional time management.
+Hour requirements exist for good reason—they ensure students gain sufficient experience to develop competency.
 The hours scramble is stressful but survivable.
-Many students have navigated this challenge successfully.
 With honest assessment, proactive communication, and strategic effort, you can meet your requirements while maintaining your wellbeing and the quality of your learning experience.

 Graduate School Success Video Series